rochoa85/Protocols-Peptide-Binding/README.md

 - From publication "Protocols for fragment-growing docking and MD-based scoring of peptide substrates"
 - Molecular Informatics, 2021
-- Authors: Rodrigo Ochoa, Angel Santiago, Melissa Alegría-Arcos, Lucy Jiménez
+- Authors: Rodrigo Ochoa, Angel Santiago, Melissa Alegría-Arcos

 Here we present a set of protocols to dock peptides using a fragment-growing docking protocol for the *de novo* prediction of peptide conformations, a routine to capture descriptors from protein-peptide MD trajectories, and a script to predict observables such as average scoring values.
 As an application, a granzyme B protease was docked to a library of known peptide substrates and random sequences, and each complex was subjected to short MD simulations.
 Then a set of descriptors was calculated to generate a regression model able to predict with enough accuracy binding observables such as average scores from AutoDock Vina.
 The code to run the proposed protocols is available in this repository with some examples of execution.